 and promotion of the park.
 Especially on projects in

 conjunction with Eagle Academy students and with John

 Jones and the Catawba Project students.

-focus on public participation with the significant tree
+we plan to focus on public participation with the

 Continue to review plans, as required, to